paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-132-victims-of-child-abuse.md

 ## § 13041.
 Requirement for background checks
 **(a) In general**

 (1) Each agency of the Federal Government, and every facility operated by the Federal Government (or operated under contract with the Federal Government), that hires (or contracts for hire) individuals involved with the provision to children under the age of 18 of child care services shall assure that all existing and newly-hired employees undergo a criminal history background check.
 All existing staff shall receive such checks not later than May 29, 1991.
-Except as provided in subsection (b)(3) of this section, no additional staff shall be hired without a check having been completed.
+Except as provided in subsection (b)(3), no additional staff shall be hired without a check having been completed.

 (2) For the purposes of this section, the term “child care services” means child protective services (including the investigation of child abuse and neglect reports), social services, health and mental health care, child (day) care, education (whether or not directly involved in teaching), foster care, residential care, recreational or rehabilitative programs, and detention, correctional, or treatment services.

 **(b) Criminal history check**

-(1) A background check required by subsection (a) of this section shall be—
+(1) A background check required by subsection (a) shall be—

   (A) based on a set of the employee’s fingerprints obtained by a law enforcement officer and on other identifying information;